 Renewal requirements are only waived for the period of time the licensee/registrant is serving in the temporary assignment at the remote location, and the licensee/registrant must notify BAR of receipt of a notice of discharge date within 60 days of receiving such a notice.

 All private practice is prohibited under the waiver.
 A licensee may not return to private practice until after they have complied with renewal requirements required by the program(s) under which they are licensed/registered.

 (Business and Professions Code section 114.3)

-Expedited licensure and an initial application fee waiver are available to spouses and domestic partners of active duty personnel in the Armed Forces.
+Expedited licensure and an initial application fee waiver is available to the spouse or domestic partner of an active duty member of the United States Armed Forces.

 To qualify, the applicant must: